a celebration of queer cinema | read | i-D

 How important is politics in your work?

-Every decision you make as a curator is political in some way, whether you're putting together a film season, an art exhibition, whatever.
+Every decision you make as a curator is political in some way — whether you're putting together a film season, an art exhibition, or whatever.
 It's particularly important with the Gross Indecency season as it's a chance to shine a light on how queer lives were represented at a pivotal time in that struggle for equality.
-Trying to represent more marginalised members of the LGBT community is tricky when we're dealing with films from the 60s and 70s, a time when any depiction of non-straight life was radical, but there are isolated examples from this period that pushed the boundaries in terms of depicting trans and people of colour.
+Trying to represent more marginalized members of the LGBT community is tricky when we're dealing with films from the 60s and 70s, a time when any depiction of non-straight life was radical.
+But there are isolated examples from this period that pushed the boundaries in terms of depicting trans and people of color.

 Benjamin Collins, The VITO Project